 Magento Enterprise vs Shopify, which platform do you prefer?
 After all, these leading players in the ecommerce market are best-suited for very different types of businesses.

-Are you new to ecommerce and want to build a simple store to handle 100 products?
-Shopify is the best solution for small retail to medium-sizedbusinesses wanting to create an online presence.
+Shopify is the best solution for small retail to medium-sized businesses wanting to create an online presence.
 Shopify is known for its usability and provides great features for those who don’t have much experience building online stores and want to start selling ASAP.